RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/tezos/TRANSFER_TOKEN.md

 - Next, we create an transaction using the method `transfer` of the `contract` module, passing:
   - The recipient address.
   - The amount in **μꜩ** (**mutez**).
+  - An optional boolean flag, **mutez**, to set the base unit of the transferred amount.
 - Then, we wait for the confirmation of the transaction.
 - Finally, we send the `operation.hash` back to the client-side as JSON.